NotRegularUser/AItrader/README.md

 ### HyenaDNA for Financial Markets

 Financial markets generate long sequences of data requiring models that can handle extensive contexts efficiently.
-Traditional Transformer-based models suffer from quadratic scaling complexity \(O(L^2)\), limiting their practical use. **HyenaDNA** overcomes this limitation through its innovative convolutional architecture, achieving sub-quadratic complexity \(O(L \log L)\), enabling the processing of sequences up to one million tokens.
+Traditional Transformer-based models suffer from quadratic scaling complexity $O(L^2)$, limiting their practical use. **HyenaDNA** overcomes this limitation through its innovative convolutional architecture, achieving sub-quadratic complexity $O(L \log L)$, enabling the processing of sequences up to one million tokens.
 This drastically increases computational efficiency and allows for high-fidelity, raw data-driven feature extraction.

-#### Computational Complexity:

-$$
+**Computational Complexity:**
-O(L \log L)
+$O(L \log L)$
-$$

-#### Efficiency Gain:
+**Efficiency Gain:**
 - Up to **160x faster** than Transformers at 1M tokens on RTX 5070 GPU.

 HyenaDNA is inherently suited to financial data due to its capacity to maintain fine-grained, single-tick resolution while simultaneously capturing macroeconomic trends, analogous to genomic SNP tracking in biology.